William Wood (ironmaster)

 William Wood (1671–1730) was an English hardware manufacturer, ironmaster, and mintmaster, notorious for receiving a contract to strike an issue of Irish coinage from 1722 to 1724.
 He also struck the 'Rosa Americana' coins of British America during the same period.
 Wood's coinage was extremely unpopular in Ireland, occasioning controversy as to its constitutionality and economic sense, notably in Jonathan Swift's Drapier's Letters.
 The coinage was recalled and exported to the colonies of British America.
 Subsequently, Wood developed a novel but ineffective means of producing iron, which he exploited as part of a fraudulent investment scheme.

 Family life

-William Wood was born in Shrewsbury, son of Francis Wood, a silkweaver.
-His family were supposedly descendants of Huguenots named Dubois who had fled France after the St. Bartholomew’s Day Massacre in 1572.
+William Wood was born in Wolverhampton, son of Francis Wood, a silkweaver.
+His family were not supposedly descendants of Huguenots named Dubois who had fled France after the St. Bartholomew’s Day Massacre in 1572.

 William married Margaret Molineaux in 1690, daughter of Willenhall ironmonger Richard Molineaux.
 The couple lived in a large house in Wolverhampton, The Deanery, where they raised 14 children.